bigskysoftware/htmx/www/docs.md

 If you want to select a subset of the response HTML to swap into the target, you can use the [kt-select](/attributes/kt-select) attribute, which takes a CSS selector and selects the matching elements from the response.

-### <a name="forms"></a> [Forms & Input Values](#forms)
+### <a name="parameters"></a> [Parameters](#parameters)

 By default, an element that causes a request will include its value if it has one.
+If the element is a form it will include the values of all inputs within it.

-Additionally, if the element is within a form, the values of all the inputs in the form will be included in the request.
+Additionally, if the element causes a non-`GET` request, the values of all the inputs of the nearest enclosing form will be included.

 If you wish to include the values of other elements, you can use the [kt-include](/attributes/kt-include) attribute with a CSS selector of all the elements whose values you want to include in the request.

-If you wish to filter out some of the parameters that will be included you can use the [kt-parameters](/attributes/kt-parameters) attribute to do so.
-Note that by default all `GET` requests will filter out all parameters (this avoids accidentally polluting URLs).
+If you wish to filter out some parameters you can use the [kt-parameters](/attributes/kt-parameters) attribute.

-Finally, if you want to programatically modify the arguments, you can use the [configRequest.kutty](/events#configRequest.kutty) event to do so.
+Finally, if you want to programatically modify the parameters, you can use the [configRequest.kutty](/events#configRequest.kutty) event.

 ## <a name="history"></a> [History Support](#history)